There are common-sense proposals that can raise revenues from our state's wealthiest.

 SHARED SACRIFICE IS NORMAL IN A TIME OF CRISIS

-Raised taxes on the wealthy by 2 percent during the Great Depression.
+FDR and Herbert Lehman raised taxes on the wealthy by 2% during the Great Depression.

-Raised taxes on the wealthy by 3 percent during the “Eisenhower Recession” of 1958-59, and by 4.9 percent during the recession of 1961.
+Nelson Rockefeller raised taxes on the wealthy by 3% during the “Eisenhower Recession” of 1958-59, and by 4.9% during the recession of 1961.

-Raised taxes on the wealthy by 1.1 percent after the financial collapse in 2009, with the first Millionaires Tax.
+David Paterson raised taxes on the wealthy by 1.1% after the financial collapse in 2009 with the first Millionaires Tax.